-As a graduate assistant, Lisa Artuso supports the Horticulture Innovation Lab's Trellis Fund and also assists with monitoring and evaluation activities.
+While working for the Horticulture Innovation Lab as a graduate assistant, Lisa Artuso supported the program's Trellis Fund and also assisted with monitoring and evaluation activities.

-As a master's student in International Agricultural Development at UC Davis, Lisa is studying empirical program design and participatory farmer engagement.
+As a master's student in International Agricultural Development at UC Davis, Lisa studies empirical program design and participatory farmer engagement.
 Her research interests include soil management, land use management and coffee, with attention to economic, social and political influences on adoption and maintenance of improved systems and technologies.

 Lisa was previously based in Washington, D.C., where she supported USAID-funded economic growth and agricultural development programs.
 Her most recent professional roles have been as a project manager for Creative Associates International and as a project coordinator for Agricultural Cooperative Development International and Volunteers in Overseas Cooperative Assistance for ACDI/VOCA.
 At ACDI/VOCA, she managed a portfolio of development projects in China, Uganda, Ghana, Liberia, the Democratic Republic of Congo and Ethiopia.
 Lisa supported proposal development design and writing for both firms.